Client Case Studies

 Flexibility Creates Significant Cost Savings

-After researching five vendors, On-X chose Clinipace’s TEMPO clinical research software platform.
+After researching five vendors, On-X chose Clinipace’s TEMPOTM clinical research software platform.

 “Not only was the cost reasonable, they were willing to offer flexibility in terms,” John said.
 “Trials are expensive, and they understood our needs.”
 Perhaps most compelling for On-X, Clinipace also offers flexible implementation options.